The biographer of Keynes in three volumes - Robert Skidelsky - died on April 15,…

 Some advanced nations are on the brink of social collapse so harsh and ill-thought out has the austerity been.

-Britain, for example, now has an estimated 21 per cent of its population (around 14.3 million) living in poverty with 4.5 children classified as living in ‘very deep poverty’ (Source).
+Britain, for example, now has an estimated 21 per cent of its population (around 14.3 million) living in poverty with 4.5 million children classified as living in ‘very deep poverty’ (Source).

 A significant cause of that situation has been the withdrawal of state services and support systems as successive governments pursue what they call fiscal rectitude.